 6. Camera + 2

 Camera + 2 is among the most popular apps on Instagram because it turns your device into a de facto DSLR.
-It has features such as Manual Mode that lets you change settings such as aperture and shutter speed.
+It has features such as Manual Mode, which lets you change settings such as aperture and shutter speed.

 But how does Camera+ 2 perform when it comes to filters?
 Like its counterparts, this app offers dozens of presets to choose from.
 And just like Afterlight 2, it also lets you stack two or more filters together to create your own.